A page list and page break indicators allow users in mixed print-digital environments to coordinate their positions.

 Place the page marker after the word.
 Do not retain the print hyphenation and insert the number in the middle of the word.

 aelement has two specific uses defined in HTML5: for links when the

 hrefattribute is present, and for placeholder links when it is not (e.g., a link that might be active in another context or after some interaction by the user).
-As page breaks are not links, and are never intended to be activated as links, it is incorrect to use them for page breaks markers.
+As page breaks are not links, and are never intended to be activated as links, it is not recommended to use them for page break markers.

 If a reflowable publication is derived from a statically-paginated source, such as a print edition, including a page list allows users to coordinate positions.
 For example, a student using a digital edition in a class where her peers are using print books would be able to jump to the same pages during instruction.

 The page list itself is a list of links to all the page breaks locations.
 User agents can use this list to provide automatic page jump functionality, or a user can access it directly to manually select the page they wish to go to.